Skip to Content

 • Eggs: Beat the whole eggs in a small bowl before scrambling them with the other ingredients.

-• Tortillas: Use 10-12 inch flour tortillas to make big burritos or 5-8 inch flour tortillas for meal-prepping smaller burritos for a quick grab-and-go breakfast or snack.
+• Tortillas: Use 10-12 inch flour tortillas to make larger burritos or 5-8 inch flour tortillas for smaller burritos.

-• Cheese: Finish the chorizo burrito by sprinkling shredded cheddar cheese over the warm chorizo mixture before rolling it up.
+• Cheese: Finish the chorizo burrito with shredded cheddar cheese before rolling it up.

-• Spices: Depending on the flavor of the chorizo you use, you may not need additional seasoning, so I recommend tasting the chorizo once it cooks and seasoning it with salt, garlic powder, and ground cumin.
+• Spices: Depending on the flavor of the chorizo you use, you may not need additional seasoning.
+Taste the chorizo once it cooks, and season with salt, garlic powder, and ground cumin as needed.

 Additions and Substitutions

-• Cook the eggs with different meat like chicken sausage, diced bacon, breakfast sausage, spicy pork sausage, or ham.
+• Cook the eggs with other meat like bacon, chicken sausage, turkey bacon, turkey sausage, spicy pork sausage, or diced ham.

 • Use Monterey Jack cheese, Mexican blend, pepper jack cheese, or a Mexican cheese like Oaxaca or cotija cheese instead of shredded cheddar cheese.

-• Replace the regular flour tortilla with a spinach protein wrap or low-carb tortilla to meet your dietary needs.
-Or use the chorizo mixture as a filling for small corn tortillas or tostadas.
+• Replace the regular flour tortilla with a spinach protein wrap or low-carb tortilla for a low-carb option.
+Alternatively, use the chorizo mixture to fill small corn tortillas or tostadas.

-• Consider adding black beans or rice to make the breakfast burritos more filling.
+• Consider adding black beans and rice to make the breakfast burritos more filling.

-• Customize the burrito by adding fresh or pickled jalapeños, poblano peppers, avocado slices, green chiles, or a diced bell pepper.
+• Customize the burrito with pickled jalapeños, poblano peppers, avocado slices, green chiles, or diced bell pepper.

 Tools Used to Make This Recipe